How To Become a Social Media Manager With No Experience

 So many brands need social media managers, but not all brands’ needs are the same.
 When writing your resume for the social media manager role, be sure to customize it however you can in order to set yourself apart.
 Once you've landed an interview, check out these expert interview tips for social media marketing jobs.

-For even more help, sign up for Teal and use our free Resume Builder tool to create the very best version of your resume.
+For even more help, sign up for Teal and use our free AI Resume Builder tool to create the very best version of your resume.
 At Teal, our goal is to empower you with tools and knowledge you can use to make meaningful improvements to your job search process.